Frequently Asked Questions

 A subcontractor who wishes to bid or perform commercial work where the total cost of the project including labor and materials for the following must be licensed with this Board:

-A subcontractor who wishes to bid or perform residential work (new construction) where the total cost of the project including labor and materials in the amount of $7,500 or more must be properly licensed with this Board.
+A subcontractor who wishes to bid or perform residential work where the total cost of the project including labor and materials for the following must be licensed with this Board:

 There are no provisions in the Louisiana Contractor’s License Law to allow for a “temporary” license